chevere/docs/components/Controller.md

 ## Running a Controller

-The [ControllerRunner](Chevere\Components\Controller\ControllerRunner) class is in charge of executing the controller instructions.
+The `Chevere\Components\Controller\ControllerRunner` class is in charge of executing the controller instructions.
 It can be used to run any controller in the system.
-It implements the [ControllerRunnerInterface](Chevere\Interfaces\Controller\ControllerRunnerInterface).

 ```php
 $controller = new HelloYouController;